microsoft/vscode-jupyter/CONTRIBUTING.md

 ### Incremental Build

-Run the `Compile`, `Compile Web Views`, and `Compile Web Extension` build Tasks from the [Run Build Task...](https://code.visualstudio.com/docs/editor/tasks) command picker (short cut `CTRL+SHIFT+B` or `⇧⌘B`).
+Run the `Compile` build Tasks from the [Run Build Task...](https://code.visualstudio.com/docs/editor/tasks) command picker (short cut `CTRL+SHIFT+B` or `⇧⌘B`).
 This will leave build tasks running in the background and which will re-run as files are edited and saved.
 You can see the output from either task in the Terminal panel (use the selector to choose which output to look at).

 You can also compile from the command-line.
 For a full compile you can use: